-During the 2019-20 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women, and three for both men and women.
+During the 2021-22 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women and three for both men and women.
 Of the men's championships, three are National Collegiate Championships, 13 are Division I championships, 12 are Division II championships and 14 are Division III championships.
-Of the women's championships, six are National Collegiate Championships, 12 are Division I championships, 13 are Division I championships, 13 are Division II championships, 14 are Division II championships, 14 are Division III championships, 14 are Division II championships, 15 are Division II championships, 16 are Division II championships, 17 are Division II championships, 18 are Division II championships, 19 are Divisi
+Of the women's championships, six are National Collegiate Championships, 12 are Division I championships, 13 are Division II championships and 14 are Division III championships.
+The combined men's and women's championships are National Collegiate Championships.